Prasang-Motwani/pwn.college_prasang/Comprehending Commands.md

 <br>
 -I tried to read the the new file given to us by ls /challenge by `cat` but it was showing no directory or file by this name
 <br>
--Then I used `cd` to change the directory to ls and used the same `ls` command to no fruitition
+-Then I used `cd` to change the directory to challenge and used the same `ls` command to no fruitition
 <br>
--Then I catted the file and I thought I will get the flag by `cat /flag` now but was again fooled as it showed permission denied<br>
+-Then I catted the file and I thought I will get the flag by `cat /flag` as it displayed that I found it but was again fooled as it showed permission denied<br>
 -Then instead to reading the file I tried to execute it and I finally captured the flag

 ### Commands used: